My Top 10 Images of 2025

 Wildflower Puppy: Hap at Indian Creek Park

-Another puppy made the list this year.
-Hap had only been with his family for a short time when I met him at Indian Creek Park—at the luckiest time of year.
-Every few years, the stars align and the rain hits just right, so the meadow doesn’t get mowed and the wildflowers absolutely explode.
-It’s one of those blink-and-you-miss-it seasons, and I try to photograph as many dogs as I can during that golden window of yellow blooms and early-summer light.
+Hap had only been with his family a short time when we met at Indian Creek Park — at the luckiest possible moment.
+Every few years, the rain falls just right and the meadow doesn't get mowed and the wildflowers absolutely explode.
+It's a blink-and-you-miss-it window, and I try to photograph as many dogs as I can during it.

 Pure Joy: Golden Retriever Roll + Tennis Ball